mspiker/mspiker/README.md

 * Silent Poker

 ### Learning Skills
 Some sample code to learn new skills for others to benefit from.
+Switch over to @CoffeeChatCoding for more samples.

 * BlazorPrototype - This repo demonstrates how to add Microsoft Identity framework to a Blazor Server App in Hybrid mode and how to create an API to manage Identity.